DhanaBalan2001/Restaurant-Management-API/README.md

 # RESTAURANT MANAGEMENT API - BACKEND

-   - This backend provides a robust and scalable API for managing restaurant operations such as menu, orders, reservations, inventory, and reporting.
+   - This backend provides a robust and scalable API for managing restaurant operations such as menu, orders, reservations and reporting.

    - It is built using Node.js, Express.js, and MongoDB for efficient and dynamic functionality.